Tel: 01485 211 022

 Entrance leading to open plan living space with door off to bathroom

-Sitting / Dining Room: The handsome arched windows flood this good sized sitting/dining room with light.
-It is well equipped with a sofa, a TV/DVD/Video combo and electric woodburning effect stove.
-The dining table will seat 5.
-There is also an excellent stereo system to relax with some music.
+The handsome arched windows flood this good sized sitting/dining room with light.
+It is well equipped with a sofa, a TV/DVD/ combo and electric woodburning effect stove.
+The dining table seats 4.

-Kitchen: Steps up from the living area lead to a modern well equipped kitchen with electric oven, microwave, dishwasher, washing machine, fridge/freezer and stereo and a table for two.
+Steps up from the living area lead to a modern well equipped kitchen with electric oven, microwave, dishwasher, washing machine, larder style fridge, stereo and a table for two.

 Stairs Leading up from the main living area

-Outside: There is off-road parking inside the gate at the front of the property.
-Guests have a private seating area to the rear of the property and parking is available on the shared drive.
+There is off-road parking inside the gate at the front of the property.
+Guests have a small private seating area to the rear of the property and parking is available on the shared drive.
 The main garden to the owners house is private, however, the property is secure to let dogs out if the five bar gate tot the road is closed.

 |Wood Burner / Open Fire||Dishwasher|